-When it comes to macro photography, as regular readers of my blog (or my old blog Mothin’ in the Garden) will know one of my favourite subjects to photograph are moths.
+How to Photograph Moths – When it comes to macro photography, as regular readers of my blog (or my old blog: Mothin’ in the Garden) will know one of my favourite subjects to photograph are moths.

-There are unbelievable amounts of moth species in the world (in the UK alone there are hundreds of Macro moths, and into the thousands for micro moths, the really tiny ones).
-These can easily be attracted into your garden using a variety of the techniques for trapping them. it all depends on what you have – more details of how to trap moths can be seen in my post – How to Trap Moths.
+There are unbelievable amounts of moth species in the world.
+In the UK alone there are hundreds of Macro moths (the larger ones), and into the thousands for micro moths (the tiny ones).
+These can easily be attracted into your garden using a variety of the techniques for trapping them.
+It all depends on what you have – more details of how to trap moths can be seen in my post – How to Trap Moths.
 Best of all moths come in a vast array of colours and sizes; from the gaudy pink and green Elephant Hawk Moth; to the dull Clouded Drab.
 Don’t let anyone tell you all moths are dull and grey.

 But photographing them is not always easy, and presents a number of challenges (beyond the initial capture), which I hope to help with in this post on How to Photograph Moths.